 What is the cervical mucus during ovulation?

 Cervical mucus is a fluid secreted by cervix due to stimulation by estrogen hormones.
 As a woman approaches towards ovulation, estrogen surge in her body escalates which leads to more cervical mucus production as well as secretion.
 The cervical mucus secreted during this phase is fertile friendly and popularly known as EWCM (Egg White Cervical Mucus) which is transparent and sticky in color and consistency.
-These EWCM helps sperm flow into fallopian tube and very much balanced in terms of Ph and texture.
+These EWCM helps sperm flow into the fallopian tube and very much balanced in terms of Ph and texture.
+(8) (9)

-How ovulation helps in pregnancy?
+How does ovulation help in pregnancy?

 SOURCES AND REFERENCES: